AgustinaLazzati/Automatic-License-Plate-Recognition/README.md

 - Most plots can be found at `plots`.

-- Images used to test the YOLO model can be seen at `runs/detect`.
+- Images used to test the YOLO model can be seen under its own directory, goint to `runs/detect/`

-- The HSV plots used in the Fréchet + FFT pipeline can be seen at `hsv_plots`
+- The HSV plots used in the Fréchet + FFT pipeline can be seen at `plots/hsv_plots`

 - Plots related to the characters classification and validation are in the same folder as the code, `CharacterDescriptors`